spkcspider/spkcspider/README.md

 * tests for other dbs than sqlite3 (and postgresql)
 * Localisation
   * harmonize punctation
-* cleanup authentication key logic and document it
 * pw protection: add migration tool for changed SECRET_KEY

 ## Later